gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/ProcessingHowTo/index.md

 ## Introduction
 This HOWTO will demonstrate the process by which an Event Processing pipeline for a given Event Source is developed and deployed.

 The sample event source used will be based on BlueCoat Proxy logs.
-An extract of BlueCoat logs were sourced from [log-sharing.dreamhosters.com (external link)](http://log-sharing.dreamhosters.com) (a Public Security Log Sharing Site) but modified to add sample user attribution.
+An extract of BlueCoat logs were sourced from {{< external-link "log-sharing.dreamhosters.com" "http://log-sharing.dreamhosters.com" >}} (a Public Security Log Sharing Site) but modified to add sample user attribution.

 Template pipelines are being used to simplify the establishment of this processing pipeline.

-The sample BlueCoat Proxy log will be transformed into an intermediate simple XML key value pair structure, then into the [Stroom Event Logging XML Schema (external link)](https://github.com/gchq/event-logging-schema) format.
+The sample BlueCoat Proxy log will be transformed into an intermediate simple XML key value pair structure, then into the {{< external-link "Stroom Event Logging XML Schema" "https://github.com/gchq/event-logging-schema" >}} format.

 ## Event Source